c-mandal/c-mandal.github.io/projects/maggi.md

 The "2-minute noodles" were a hit and have remained popular in South Asia ever since (barring recent complications with food safety in India).

-Though a region as diverse as South Asia (+ the diaspora) shares the same love for the instant noodles, Maggi's preparation varies from city to city and family to family.

-Inspired by an instagram post, I sought to answer a seemingly simple question:
-> Can you tell a lot about a person by if they like their Maggi dry or soupy?
+Though South Asia (and the diaspora) shares the same love for the instant noodles, Maggi's preparation varies from city to city and family to family.
+Inspired by an instagram post, I sought to answer a seemingly simple question: *Can you tell a lot about a person by if they like their Maggi dry or soupy?*

  I made a Google Forms survey asking mostly college students how they liked their Maggi, and a handful of other random questions such as:
 - Where is your hometown?